Looking for Ways to Help Support California Wildfire Victims?

 American red cross volunteers demonstrating how to help after a tragedy

 Aid survivors by volunteering with an organization providing relief.
-Your efforts are appreciated whether you volunteer with a major organization like the Red Cross or you assist your local animal rescue, church, or shelter.
+Your efforts are appreciated whether you volunteer with a major organization like the Red Cross or assist your local animal rescue, church, or shelter.

 • The Red Cross is looking for volunteers for a variety of positions like blood transportation specialists, disaster action team members, shelter services, and more.